pdee/pdee/doc/variables-python-mode.rst

 -------------------
 Heuristic exit.
 Limiting number of recursive calls by py-end-of-statement and related functions.
 Default is max-specpdl-size.

-This treshold is just an approximation.
+This threshold is just an approximation.
 It might set far higher maybe.

 See lp:1235375.
 In case code is not to navigate due to errors, `which-function-mode' and others might make Emacs hang.
 Rather exit than.